StupidHackTH/stupidhackth3-bot/README.md

 - Data is stored inside Airtable to allow easy visualization as well as manual edits.

 - All write operations are asynchronous (due to Airtable's API rate limit).
+The work queue is

 Made by [Glitch](https://glitch.com/)
 -------------------